 An audio description is narration that describes what’s happening on-screen.
-They’re important because users with visual and cognitive disabilities need the audio description to understand the visual content.
+Users with visual and cognitive disabilities need the audio description to understand the visual content.
+If you want your video content to be WCAG AA compliant, all prerecorded videos with audio require an audio description.

-Unfortunately, YouTube doesn’t currently have a built-in audio description feature.
-While there was a beta audio description feature released in 2021, it hasn’t been released to everyone as of May 2023.
 There are also 3rd party plugins for purchase that add an audio description option to your embedded YouTube videos.
-But, we are going to stick to the ways any YouTube content creator could add audio descriptions without paying for additional software.
+But, we’re going to stick to ways that don’t require paying for additional software.

 Different types of audio descriptions for YouTube videos

-There are two types of audio descriptions we’ll focus on because they’ll work with YouTube videos.
+There are three types of audio descriptions that’ll work with YouTube videos.
 They’re:

 1. Audio description is integrated with the main narration